laurawilsone/giftastic/README.md

 # Getting Started

-Enter name of a Game of Thornes character and 10 gifs will appear!
+Enter the name of your favorite Game of Thornes character and 10 gifs will appear!

 Enjoy!